Jamuna (actress)

-Jamuna (30 August 1936 – 27 January 2023; née Nippani) was an Indian actress, director, and politician who appeared mainly in Telugu cinema.
+Jamuna (née Nippani; 30 August 1936 – 27 January 2023) was an Indian actress, director, and politician who appeared mainly in Telugu cinema also appeared in Tamil, Kannada, Hindi films.
 She made her acting debut at age 16 in Dr. Garikapati Rajarao's Puttillu (1953), and received her breakthrough with L. V. Prasad's Missamma (1955).
 Her filmography also includes Tamil, Kannada, and Hindi films.
 She won a Filmfare Award and an award at Filmfare Awards South.
 She was a member of parliament in the 9th Lok Sabha (1989–1991) representing the Rajahmundry constituency.

 Early life

-Jamuna was born in Hampi in present-day Karnataka in a Kannadiga family.
+Jamuna was born in Hampi in a Kannada Madhva Brahmin family.
 Her parents were Nippani Srinivasa Rao and Kowsalya Devi.
 She first was named Jana Bai.
 Her father was a Madhva Brahmin, while her mother was a Vaisya, resulting in an inter-caste love marriage.
 Jamuna grew up in Duggirala, in the Guntur district of Andhra Pradesh.
 Her father was involved in the business of turmeric and tobacco and their family moved there when she was seven years old.
 When Savitri was performing drama in Duggirala, she would stay at Jamuna's house.
 Later, Savitri invited Jamuna to act in films.
 She began performing as heroines in movies at the age of 16.